Deoghar district: Shravani Mela

 In Sultanganj, the Ganges flows to the north.
 Devotees collect water from the river in their kanwars and walk 109 km up to Baba Baidyanath temple at Babadham, reciting Bol Bam on the way.
 On reaching Babadham, the kanwarias first take a dip in the Shivaganga to purify themselves and then enter the Baba Baidyanath temple, where the Ganges water is offered to the Jyotirlingam.
-This pilgrimage continues during the whole of Shravan for 30 days, from July–August.
+This pilgrimage continues during the whole of Shravan for 30 days, from July–August,but may be extended at times in lieu of an extra month in the Hindu calendar.
 This is the longest religious fair in the world.
 The sight on the way from Sultanganj to Babadham is of a 109 km long human chain of saffron-clad pilgrims.
 It is estimated that during Shravan around 5.0 to 5.5 million pilgrims visit Baba Baidyanath Dham.